-Viberoom is a music and nightlife event label founded by Hangzhou native DJ D’Rocc.
-As a fifteen year hip-hop culture veteran, D’Rocc first began breakdancing before he started DJing and organizing parties.
-Against the cultural backdrop of historic city of Hangzhou, D’Rocc brings a unique perspective by combining his understanding of traditional Chinese culture and philosophy with his respect for the origins and legacy of hip-hop.
+Viberoom is a music and nightlife event label founded by Hangzhou native DJ D’Rocc, a veteran who’s been involved the local hip-hop scene for the last 15 years, beginning with breakdancing before transitioning into DJing and organizing parties.
+Against the cultural backdrop of the historic city of Hangzhou, D’Rocc now brings a unique perspective by combining his understanding of traditional Chinese culture and philosophy with his respect for the origins and legacy of hip-hop.
 Viberoom frequently organizes nightlife events in and around the city of Hangzhou.
 Neocha spoke to D’Rocc about his thoughts on music, culture, and society.

 Viberoom是个音乐和夜生活品牌，由杭州本土DJ D’Rocc创办。他是位拥有15年玩龄的hip-hop文化老玩家，在做DJ和组织活动派对之前， D’Rocc最初以跳街舞开始。有悖于杭州这座历史名城的文化背景，通过融合他对中国传统文化的理解，以及对hip-hop起源和传统的尊重，D’Rocc带来了一个独特的视角。Viberoom时常在杭州内外组织夜生活活动。Neocha和D’Rocc就后者在音乐、文化和社会上的一些想法进行了一番对话。